 - Streets will be swept or flushed once per week.

 Level 3 - Residential areas with limited throughway and pedestrian traffic.

-Department of Public Works supervisory staff closely monitors the street cleaning program's effectiveness to ensure the maximum amount of service is being rendered, and the goals of the program are being met.
+Public Works administration staff closely monitors the street sweeping program's effectiveness to assure that the maximum amount of service is being executed, in addition to the program goals being satisfied.